mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 Remove localadmin from the local Administrators group
 ```

-The account itself was not documented as deleted.
-This lab removed its privileged group membership.
+The account itself was not documented as disabled or deleted.

-That distinction matters because removing group membership reduces privilege, while deleting or disabling the account is a separate lifecycle action.
+Removing group membership reduced the account's documented local privilege.
+Account disablement, deletion, credential rotation, and dependency review are separate lifecycle actions.

 ---

-### Step 7 - Validated Membership After Remediation
+### Step 7: Validate Membership After Remediation

-The corrected group membership was validated with PowerShell.
+The corrected group membership was validated from PowerShell.

 Command used: